 Evenings at the Gazebo concert series

-The Boyne Area Chamber produces this summer concert series in Old City Park on summer Wednesday evenings beginning at 6:30 p.m.
-The concerts are made possible by support from the Petoskey Area Visitors Bureau and other business and individual sponsors.
+The Boyne Area Chamber produces this summer concert series in Old City Park on Wednesday evenings beginning at 6:30 p.m.
+The 2019 summer series was presented by Black Diamond Broadcasting.
+Concerts are made possible by additional support from Petoskey Area Visitors Bureau, businesses and individual sponsors.
 Concert-goers are encouraged to bring lawn chairs or blankets, a picnic dinner and perhaps a bottle of wine - but leave your dogs at home.
 Old City Park is located at the corner of River and Park Streets.
 For more information or to become a concert sponsor, call the chamber at 231-582-6222.

-July 4 - No Concert (4th of July festivities include live music/bands.
-Check the 4th of July schedule for more details.)
+July 3 - No Concert (4th of July festivities include live music from 1-7 p.m.
+Check the 4th of July schedule for details.)

-> IN CASE OF RAIN, concerts will be held at an alternate location - First Presbyterian Church - Community Room, 401 S. Lake St.
+> IN CASE OF RAIN, concerts will be held at an alternate location - First Presbyterian Church - Community Room, 401 S. Park St.

-Thank you to all of our event sponsors listed above and Evangeline (Van) White.
-We appreciate your support!
+Thank you to all of our sponsors and community support!